Case study

 Challenge

-Explore user experience of healthcare apps
+Explore how people use healthcare apps

 The NHS England app was designed to work seamlessly with national and local services – and, where appropriate, integrate into NHS patient pathways.
 The app also offers a messaging service for health and care providers, giving users more choice in how they interact with NHS professionals.